 Who Should Use Alpha BRAIN® Focus Shot?

 Carrying a bottle of capsules may be too cumbersome, and packets of powder can be messy and difficult to mix on the go.
 Therefore, Alpha BRAIN® Focus Shot is the most convenient AB option.
-Focus Shot is also a good choice if you don’t mind consuming caffeine, or you prefer that your energy supplements have it.
-Focus Shot may also be helpful if you’re occasionally working under more stressful conditions than normal, and want extra cognitive support as a result.
-It can be used daily, or as needed.†
+Focus Shot is also a good choice if you don’t mind consuming a low dose of caffeine, or you prefer that your energy supplements have it.
+It can be used daily, or as needed.

 What Is Alpha BRAIN® Black Label?

-The premium member of the Alpha BRAIN® family, Alpha BRAIN® Black Label (ABBL) is a refined formula that goes one step further to promote mental processing speed and help contribute to productivity, and, when taken daily, can also support brain and eye health.
-Like AB Focus Shot, it contains a low dose of caffeine (25mg), and a few other ingredients that aren’t found in original AB or ABI.
-However, Black Label is only available in capsules.†
+The premium member of the Alpha BRAIN® family, Alpha BRAIN® Black Label (ABBL) is a refined formula that goes one step further to promote mental processing speed and helps contribute to productivity.
+When taken daily, it can also support brain and eye health.
+Like AB Focus Shot, it contains a strategically low dose of caffeine (25mg) that can amp up cognitive benefits without the downside that higher doses of caffeine may cause.
+However, Black Label is only available in capsules.

 Alpha BRAIN® Black Label Benefits

-We call ABBL our “break-glass-in-case-of-emergency, must-get-stuff-done now” formula because of its potential to support cognitive function and productivity like no other.† It has ingredients that promote flow state, attention span, memory, relaxed alertness, and mood like Focus Shot does.
-Likewise, it can be taken taken daily to help regulate the stress that comes from work in front of a computer or smartphone screen.†
+We call ABBL our “break-glass-in-case-of-emergency, must-get-stuff-done now” formula because of its potential to support cognitive function and productivity like no other.
+It has ingredients that promote deep focus, attention span, memory, relaxed alertness, and mood.
+Likewise, it can be taken daily to support eye health, which is beneficial for anyone who works in front of a computer or smartphone screen.

 What Are Alpha BRAIN® Black Label’s Key Ingredients?

 Caffeine Anhydrous.
 A concentrated form of caffeine, supplied in a low dose here.
-The synergy of low-dose caffeine and L-theanine promotes alert relaxation and a positive mood state.†
+The synergy of low-dose caffeine and L-theanine promotes alert relaxation, deep concentration, and a positive mood state.

 Mucuna Pruriens.
-A tropical bean, it contains the amino acid L-Dopa, which is suggested to contribute to dopamine levels, which are essential for mood.†
+A tropical bean, it contains the amino acid L-Dopa, which is essential for healthy brain function.

 How Much Alpha BRAIN® Black Label Should I Take?